If you’re planning your wedding without a wedding planner, at some point you’ve probably Googled:

 They’re basically the calm in the middle of the storm.

-While you’re sipping champagne and dancing
+So while you’re sipping champagne and dancing

 ...they’re behind the scenes fixing, directing, and making sure your day is what you envisioned.